Explore The Kampong: A Lush Tropical Oasis and Botanical Legacy in Miami

 The Kampong, located on Biscayne Bay in the Coconut Grove neighborhood of Miami, Florida, offers a unique and captivating destination for friends and nature enthusiasts to gather.
 This historic 9-acre botanical garden, once home to famed plant explorer Dr. David Fairchild and his wife Marian, showcases an extraordinary collection of tropical plants from around the world.
 Visitors can discover over 1,200 species, including rare tropical fruit cultivars such as pomelo, jackfruit, canistel, 23 avocado cultivars, and 65 varieties of mango, along with palms, flowering trees, bamboos, and ethnobotanical plants.
 The garden’s rich horticultural history is reflected in its diverse collections brought from over 50 countries.
 It features beautiful landscapes along Biscayne Bay, historic buildings like the Fairchild-Sweeney House, and walking trails that invite leisurely exploration.
 The Kampong serves not only as a scenic place to meet but also as a center for education and plant conservation through the National Tropical Botanical Garden (NTBG).
 Guided and self-guided tours are available, providing visitors an engaging experience to learn about tropical plants, their cultural significance, and the botanical legacy of South Florida.
 This urban oasis blends natural beauty with scientific research, making it a cherished spot for social outings, educational visits, and peaceful stops amid vibrant tropical flora.

-Here's what people think of The Kampong, National Tropical Botanical Garden
+What people think of The Kampong, National Tropical Botanical Garden, based on reviews

 As of recent, The Kampong, National Tropical Botanical Garden holds a 4.6-star rating based on 472 reviews.